karrick/godirwalk/README.md

 ```

 This library not only provides functions for traversing a file system
-directory tree, but also for obtaining a list of immediate descendents
+directory tree, but also for obtaining a list of immediate descendants
 of a particular directory, typically much more quickly than using
 `os.ReadDir` or `os.ReadDirnames`.